emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	This is the "data" version of :c:func:`emscripten_async_wget`.

 	Instead of writing to a file, this function writes to a buffer directly in memory.
-This avoids the overhead of using the emulated file system; note however that since files are not used, it cannot do the 'prepare' stage to set things up for ``IMG_Load`` and so forth (``IMG_Load`` etc. work on files).
+This avoids the overhead of using the emulated file system; note however that since files are not used, it cannot run preload plugins to set things up for ``IMG_Load`` and so forth (``IMG_Load`` etc. work on files).

 	When the file is ready then the ``onload`` callback will be called.
 If any error occurred ``onerror`` will be called.